Hans Gruber: Production

 Die Hard was adapted from Roderick Thorp's 1979 thriller Nothing Lasts Forever, and the character Anton Gruber is the basis for the film villain.
 Screenwriter Steven E. de Souza wrote the screenplay with the mindset of Gruber being the protagonist.

 Gruber was Alan Rickman's first film role, and he was cast after producer Joel Silver saw him during a Broadway run of Les Liaisons Dangereuses.
 Rickman was initially reluctant to take the role; once cast, Rickman made suggestions about the character to Silver, such as Gruber wearing a suit rather than terrorist garb.
 Gruber was conceived as a mercenary, and Rickman's casting required the filmmakers to re-think the character and make on-set rewrites.
-One such addition is the scene where Gruber pretends to be an escaped hostage, which was added when the production crew discovered Rickman could speak with a convincing American accent.
+One such addition is the scene in which Gruber pretends to be an escaped hostage, which was added when the production crew discovered Rickman could speak with a convincing American accent.
 Rickman did not see Gruber as a villain, saying he was "just playing someone who wants certain things in life, has made certain choices, and goes after them."
 Rickman was nervous filming scenes in which Gruber fires a gun.

 A blue screen effect was used for Gruber's death scene, compositing the shot of Rickman falling about 20 ft against a background plate of the plaza surrounding the building.
 According to visual effects supervisor Richard Edlund, director John McTiernan had to convince Rickman to perform the stunt.
 They recorded the fall twice and used the first take.
 Edlund said Rickman's look of fear is genuine: even though he knew he would be dropped, the fall was still frightening.
 Some accounts state Rickman was dropped a few seconds sooner than he anticipated, intensifying the look of fear and surprise on the actor's face.